 Category Measure Scoring Weighting 1 Deployment of RTO&T Initiatives in RTO&T Strategic Plan Alignment with initiatives outlined in the Regional Transportation Operations and Technology Strategic Plan (February 2023).
 The project implements or advances several Primary initiatives.
 The project implements or advances one Primary initiative.
 The project implements or advances several Secondary initiatives.
 The project implements or advances one Secondary initiative.
 The project implements or advances one or more Tertiary initiatives.
 The project implements no initiatives.
 30% Proximity to marginalized communities and project's effectiveness in improving mobility of marginalized communities.
-5 The project benefits will substantially address a major regional problem and benefit people and businesses in multiple communities.
-4 The project benefits will significantly address a major regional problem primarily benefiting people and businesses 2 Proj Project Impact Effectiveness in moving the region toward Metro Vision regional transportation outcomes. in one community.
+The project benefits will substantially address a major regional problem and benefit people and businesses in multiple communities.
+The project benefits will significantly address a major regional problem primarily benefiting people and businesses in one community.
 The project benefits will either moderately address a major regional problem or significantly address a moderate-level regional problem.
-The project benefits will moderately 25% Average Congestion Mitigation Process Mobility Score within the project area. address a moderate-level regional problem.
-The project benefits will address a minor regional problem.
-The project does not address a regional problem.
+The project benefits will moderately 2 Project Impact Effectiveness in moving the region toward Metro Vision regional transportation outcomes.
+25% Average Congestion Mitigation Process Mobility Score within the project area. address a moderate-level regional problem.
+1 The project benefits will address a minor regional problem.
+0 The project does not address a regional problem.
 Effectiveness in improving efficiency and reliability of multimodal mobility services.
-The project provides demonstrable substantial benefits in the 2050 MVRTP priority area and is determined to be in the top fifth of applications based on the Metro Vision Regional Transportation Plan Priorities Effectiveness in reducing regional vehicle emissions. magnitude of benefits in that priority area.
+5 The project provides demonstrable substantial benefits in the 2050 MVRTP priority area and is determined to be in the top fifth of applications based on the Effectiveness in reducing regional vehicle emissions. magnitude of benefits in that priority area.
 The project provides demonstrable significant benefits in the 2050 MVRTP priority area.
-3 Effectiveness in improving transit on-time performance and availability.
+The project provides demonstrable 3 Metro Vision Regional Effectiveness in improving transit on-time performance and availability.
 The project provides demonstrable moderate benefits in the 2050 MVRTP priority area and is determined to be in the middle fifth of applications based on the magnitude of benefits in that priority area.
-Effectiveness in improving safety. magnitude of benefits in that priority area.
+25% Transportation Plan Priorities Effectiveness in improving safety.
 The project provides demonstrable modest benefits in the 2050 MVRTP priority area.
-The project provides demonstrable slight 25% Effectiveness in improving freight operations. benefits in the 2050 MVRTP priority area and is determined to be in the bottom fifth of applications based on the magnitude of benefits in that priority area.
+The project provides demonstrable slight Effectiveness in improving freight operations. benefits in the 2050 MVRTP priority area and is determined to be in the bottom fifth of applications based on the magnitude of benefits in that priority area.
 Effectiveness in improving active transportation.
 The project does not provide demonstrable benefits in the 2050 MVRTP priority area.